 Werner Bauer began his career in 1975 as an Assistant Professor in Chemical Engineering at the University of Erlangen-Nürnberg.
-In 1980 he was appointed Professor of Chemical Engineering at the Technical University, Hamburg, and in 1985 he obtained the Directorship of the Fraunhofer Institute for Food Technology and Packaging and a position as Professor in Food Processing, Technical University, Munich.
+In 1980, he was appointed Professor in Chemical Engineering at the Technical University, Hamburg, and in 1985 he obtained the Directorship of the Fraunhofer Institute for Food Technology and Packaging and a position as Professor in Food Biotechnology, Technical University, Munich.

-Werner Bauer became Head of the Nestlé Research Center, Lausanne, in 1990, moving on to become Head of Nestlé Research and Development in 1996.
-After serving as Technical Manager and then Region Head for Nestlé Southern and Eastern Africa Region, he moved to his present position as Executive Vice President and Head of Technical, Production, Environment, Research and Development in 2002.
+In 1990, Werner Bauer became Head of the Nestlé Research Center, Lausanne, moving on to become Head of Nestlé Research and Development in 1996.
+After serving as Technical Manager and then Market Head for Nestlé Southern and Eastern Africa Region, he moved to the position of Executive Vice President and Head of Technical, Production, Environment, Research and Development in 2002.
+In 2007 he was appointed Chief Technology Officer, Head of Innovation, Technology, Research and Development.

-As a representative of Nestlé, Werner Bauer also undertakes the following duties: Board member of Alcon Inc. in Switzerland; Board member of L'Oréal in France; member of the Supervisory Board for Cereal Partners Worldwide, Switzerland; Vice Chairman for both Life Ventures S.A. and Nutrition-Wellness Venture AG; Chairman of Rychiger AG and of Sofinol S.A. in Switzerland.
+As a representative of Nestlé, Werner Bauer also undertakes the following duties: Chairman of the Supervisory Board of Nestlé Deutschland AG; Board member of Alcon, Inc., Switzerland; Board member of L'Oréal S.A. in France; member of the Supervisory Board of Cereal Partners Worldwide, Switzerland; Vice Chairman for both Life Ventures S.A. and Nutrition-Wellness Venture AG.
+Switzerland: Chairman of Sofinol S.A. in Switzerland.

 He is also a member of the Board of Trustees for the Bertelsmann Foundation in Germany, and is a Board member of the Swiss Society of Chemical Industries.